e-sites/require-matchmedia-plugin/README.md

 ```

 ##Browser support
-Basically all browser that have <a href="http://caniuse.com/matchmedia">`window.matchMedia` support</a>.
+Basically all browsers that have <a href="http://caniuse.com/matchmedia">`window.matchMedia` support</a>.
 If not available you can use <a href="https://github.com/paulirish/matchMedia.js/">this polyfill</a>.

 ##Feedback / comments
 Contact me on <a href="https://twitter.com/_boye">Twitter</a> or file an <a href="https://github.com/e-sites/require-matchmedia-plugin/issues">issue</a>.